varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - **Preservation of invariants**: The methods of an object ensures the internal state is a valid representation

 - Problem:
-  - If you pass reference to a mutable objevt, you give permission to mutate the object
+  - If you pass reference to a mutable object, you give permission to mutate the object
   - If you accept a reference to a mutable object, you must also accept it mutates beyond your control

 ## Immutability